georgemarsh1809/georgemarsh1809/README.md

 ## Currently Building

+**TactIQ (In development)** - A chess puzzle training platform with an adaptive analytical engine.
+Goes beyond spaced repetition by computing co-occurrence patterns across tactical theme failures to surface conceptual weaknesses and drive smarter puzzle selection.
+Designed in layers: PMI-based co-occurrence now, Deep Knowledge Tracing and position embeddings as the data scales.

+> FastAPI · React · PostgreSQL · Anthropic API

-**ComplianceQA (Version 1 shipped)** — A document Q&A agent with RAG retrieval, LangGraph orchestration, Pydantic AI structured outputs, and a hand-written eval set.
+**ComplianceQA (Version 1 shipped)** - A document Q&A agent with RAG retrieval, LangGraph orchestration, Pydantic AI structured outputs, and a hand-written eval set.
 The goal is to build something I can talk about in technical interviews without bullshitting — real architecture decisions, real trade-offs, real eval results.

 > LlamaIndex · LangGraph · Pydantic AI · FastAPI · React